Lady Caroline Lamb: Youth and education

 Portrait of Lord Melbourne by Thomas Lawrence, 1805.

-As a small child, Lamb was considered delicate and for her health spent much time in the country.
-She travelled with her mother and other family to Italy, where she recovered from an illness caused by worms that nearly ended her life.
-After returning with her mother to England, she rejoined a lively group of children who lived at Devonshire House and Roehampton, her cousins, the children of William Cavendish, 5th Duke of Devonshire: by his first marriage, to Lady Georgiana Spencer, three children, Lady Georgiana ("Little G"), Lady Harriet Cavendish ("Hary-o"), and Lord Hartington ("Hart", later the 6th Duke of Devonshire); and by his mistress and second wife, Lady Elizabeth Foster, two children, Augustus Clifford and Caroline St Jules, later wife of George Lamb.
+As a small child, Lady Caroline was considered delicate and for the sake of her health spent much of her time in the country.
+She travelled with her mother and family to Italy, where she recovered from an illness caused by worms that nearly proved fatal.
+After returning with her mother to England, she rejoined a lively group of children who lived at Devonshire House and Roehampton.
+These were her cousins, the children of William Cavendish, 5th Duke of Devonshire by his first marriage, to Lady Georgiana Spencer.
+There were three children, Lady Georgiana ("Little G"), Lady Harriet Cavendish ("Hary-o"), and Lord Hartington ("Hart", later the 6th Duke of Devonshire).
+There were also two children by his mistress and second wife, Lady Elizabeth Foster: these were Augustus Clifford and Caroline St Jules, later wife of George Lamb.

-During childhood, she became particularly close to Lady Harriet, who was three months older than her.
-Her behaviour reportedly grew increasingly troublesome to her family, and she experimented with sedatives like laudanum and had a special governess to control her.
+During childhood, Lady Caroline became particularly close to Lady Harriet, who was three months older.
+Her behaviour reportedly grew increasingly troublesome to her family; she experimented with sedatives like laudanum and had a special governess to control her.

 Lady Morgan reported in her memoirs that Lady Caroline told her that she had grown up as a tomboy and was unable to read or write until adolescence.

-As a child, Lady Caroline considered being able to wash a dog one of her most satisfying accomplishments.
-While many scholars have accepted that (and other melodramatic claims made by Lady Morgan), published works of correspondence about her family members make it extremely unlikely.
+She claimed that as a child, Lady Caroline considered being able to wash a dog one of her most satisfying accomplishments.
+While many scholars have accepted this (and other claims made by Lady Morgan), published works of correspondence about her family members make it extremely unlikely.

-The grandmother she shared with her Cavendish cousins, the Dowager Lady Spencer, was zealously dedicated to promoting education and later employed their governess as her own companion.
-The governess was Miss Selina Trimmer, the daughter of Mrs Sarah Trimmer, a well-known and respected author of moral tales for children.
-She taught them an extensive curriculum, considerably beyond mere literacy.
-There is a published letter that Lady Caroline wrote on 31 October 1796, just before her eleventh birthday, that demonstrates her literacy and shows a merciless wit and talent for mimicry.
+Her grandmother, the Dowager Lady Spencer, was dedicated to promoting education and later employed the children's governess as her own companion.
+This was Miss Selina Trimmer, daughter of Mrs Sarah Trimmer, an author of moral tales for children.
+She taught them an extensive curriculum.
+A published letter that Lady Caroline wrote on 31 October 1796, just before her eleventh birthday, demonstrates her literacy and shows her wit and talent for mimicry.

-Lady Caroline was exceptionally well educated at home.
+Lady Caroline was educated at home.
 She also attended a school in Hans Place, Knightsbridge, London, the successor to Reading Abbey Girls' School, where she was taught by Frances Arabella Rowden.
 Rowden was a published poet, and according to another pupil, Mary Russell Mitford, "she had a knack of making poetesses of her pupils".

-In her early adult years, Lady Caroline wrote prose and poetry, and took to sketching portraiture.
+In her early adult years, Lady Caroline wrote prose and poetry, and took to sketching and portraiture.
 She spoke French and Italian fluently, was skilled at Greek and Latin and enjoyed music and drama.